Trott/slug/README.md

 - Respects [RFC 3986](https://tools.ietf.org/html/rfc3986)
 - No dependencies
-- Works in browser (`window.slug`) and AMD/CommonJS-flavoured module loaders
+- Works in the browser or in Node.js

 ```
 npm install slug